 Why do I need to sign up with GitHub, and does signing up give GitHits access to my private repos?

-GitHits uses GitHub authentication to power code example search and metadata lookups.
-Example search runs against public open-source repositories using your GitHub access.
+GitHits uses GitHub authentication for account sign-in and public-source context features.
 GitHits does not index, search, or access your private repositories, and connecting GitHub does not give GitHits access to private code.

 What is GitHits for, and how do I get started?

-To get started, run npx githits init.
+To get started, run npx githits@latest init.
 GitHits detects your coding tool, signs you in, and configures the MCP server automatically.

 How does my agent know when to use GitHits?